nlekkerman/infinite-guess/README.md

   - The score screen clearly displays the points accumulated by the player during the bonus round.
   - Points are based on the player's performance and successful guesses within the given time.

+  - **Timer:**
+  - When the Turbo Bonus Game is initiated, a timer will appear and countdown from 20 seconds to 0.
+  - The timer will blink in red during the last 10 seconds, adding an extra layer of intensity to the game.

 - **Exit Button:**
   - A prominent "Exit" button is available on the result screen.
   - Players can choose to exit the bonus result screen and return to the main gameplay.

+  - **Correct Answer:**
+  - During the Turbo Bonus Game,a correct answer will earn you an additional 2 points for the Mystery Number will be awarded with 10 points.

+- **Incorrect Answer (Turbo Bonus):**
+  - If the guess for the Turbo Bonus is incorrect, 2 points will be deducted, same if is Mystery Number.

+  - **Music and Alert Tone (Turbo Bonus):**
+  - Extra pressure is added during the last 10 seconds of the Turbo Bonus Game.
+  - Experience heightened tension with a specific alert tone.
+  - The red light will blink on the number and timer, creating a thrilling atmosphere.

+### Footer:

+- The footer displays essential information about the game, including the copyright notice.
+- Stay informed about the game's ownership and creation.